chromium/chromium/docs/updater/dev_manual.md

 ### How to generate the cross-compilation IDL COM headers and TLB files

-6 different build flavors need to be built in sequence as outlined below.
-Each of those builds will generate the corresponding IDL files and stop with a message to copy the files.
-Here is an example output to copy generated files.
+6 different build flavors need to be built in sequence.
+If you see errors similar to the following:
-After copying the files, the next step is to build the next build flavor and copy those files, until all build flavors are built:

 ```
 midl.exe output different from files in gen/chrome/updater/app/server/win, see C:\src\temp\tmppbfwi0ds
 To rebaseline: